Leaky Gut, Through The Lens Of Ayurveda

-Raw foods like cold juices, smoothies are difficult to digest.
+Raw foods like cold juices and smoothies are difficult to digest.
 A person with Leaky gut syndrome has a compromised digestive fire, consuming raw juices and smoothies will be like consuming toxins for him/her.
 Our digestive fire is supported by warm, freshly cooked foods.
-Even when big animals like cows, buffalos or ruminating animals, chew on raw plants and vegetables they digest it completely by the process is regurgitation- We as human beings are the only beings who cook their food and then consume it.
+Even when big animals like cows, buffalos, or ruminating animals, chew on raw plants and vegetables they digest it completely by the process is regurgitation- We as human beings are the only beings who cook their food and then consume it.

-In the case of leaky gut, the agni or the digestive fire is already in a compromised state (which is the main cause of Leaky Gut syndrome) in addition to the production and accumulation of Ama has significantly blocked the channels of nutrition.
+In the case of a leaky gut, the agni or the digestive fire is already in a compromised state (which is the main cause of Leaky Gut syndrome) in addition to the production and accumulation of Ama has significantly blocked the channels of nutrition.
 Raw and cold foods that are heavy to digest and metabolize will contribute to further damage of the digestive system and more accumulation of undigested toxins that is, the formation of more ama in the system.

 In Ayurveda, it is said, all dis-ease begins in the gut, what are some of the key lifestyle habits that can help care, support and strengthen our gut health?

 A healthy gut is a sign of a healthy person.
 Our gut not only digests and metabolizes food but also our thoughts and emotions.
 When our digestive ability, or agni, is strong, we create healthy tissues, eliminate waste products efficiently, and produce a subtle essence called ojas.
-According to Ayurveda, ojas is the basis for clarity of perception, physical strength, and immunity.
+According to Ayurveda, ojas are the basis for clarity of perception, physical strength, and immunity.
 Here are a few points to follow for a healthy gut.

-- Regular use of digestive spices in our diet like – Ginger, Dry ginger(shunthi), cumin seeds, buttermilk, black salt, coriander seeds, fennel seeds etc in your daily diet
+- Regular use of digestive spices in our diet like – Ginger, Dry ginger(shunthi), cumin seeds, buttermilk, black salt, coriander seeds, fennel seeds, etc in your daily diet

 - Intermittent fasting with Ama digesting foods and lifestyle